young home care worker in uniform accompanying an elderly person

 Here are a few examples:

-- AI Companions: Devices like ElliQ are proactive, AI-powered companions designed to reduce loneliness.
-ElliQ can initiate conversations, suggest activities, and connect seniors with family through video calls.
+• AI Companions: Devices like ElliQ are proactive, AI-powered companions designed to reduce loneliness by initiating conversations and connecting seniors with family.

 Advantages of Companionship Services